-Some types of the of emergency calls that can be made using today’s radios systems contain a combination of:
+Some types of emergency calls that can be made using today’s radios systems contain a combination of:

 - Audible alarms – to alert nearby personnel

-- Visual notifications – to notify radio users silently or together with alarm
+- Visual notifications – to notify radio users silently or together with an alarm

 - Mic opening – to allow others to assess the situation

-These can be sent to individuals (like a dispatcher at a desk), to groups of people, or to all members on the radio system.
-With all these options, these calls can be customized to each organizations preference and protocol on how to handle an emergency.
+These can be sent to individuals (like a dispatcher at a desk), to groups of people, or to all members of the radio system.
+With all these options, these calls can be customized to each organization's preference and protocol on how to handle an emergency.